qldqq1984/IGNN/README.md

 pip install ./torch_spline_conv-1.2.0-cp38-cp38-win_amd64.whl
 ```
 *	R software >= 3.6.0
-*	RStudio >=1.4.0
+*	RStudio >= 1.4.0

 R is a free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
 Download and install the R software (verson 3.6.0) for windows OS from https://cloud.r-project.org/bin/windows/base/old/3.6.0/R-3.6.0-win.exe.

 We strongly recommend installing Rstudio after installing R, which is an integrated development environment (IDE) for R, including console, workspace management and tools for drawing and debugging, and is convenient for users to direct execution and debug R code.
 Download and install the free Rstudio Desktop (verson 2021.09.0-351) for windows OS from https://download1.rstudio.org/desktop/windows/RStudio-2021.09.0-351.exe.
 Run Rstudio and click "Tools" -> "Global Options" -> "General" -> "Change" (Basic panel) in turn to select a specific version of R software (verson 3.6.0).
 # Raw Data
-The raw data includes TACS coding observed from MPM imaging, clinical and follow-up information of 995 patients from Fujian Medical University Union Hospital (FMU) and Harbin Medical University Cancer Hospital (HMU).
-By default, these data are saved as xlsx format files in the `./experiments/Patients_Information/DataSets_995/` directory, where the data of patients with DFS less than 5 years are placed in `./experiments/Patients_Information/DataSets_995/class_1/`(in which, from FMU (1).xlsx to FMU (261).xlsx for FMU patients and from HMU (1).xlsx to HMU (96).xlsx for HMU patients ) while the data of patients with DFS greater than 5 years are placed in `./experiments/ Patients_Information DataSets_995/class_2/` (in which, from FMU (1) .xlsx to FMU (470).xlsx for FMU patients and from HMU (1).xlsx to HMU (168).xlsx for HMU patients).
+The raw data includes TACS coding observed from MPM imaging, clinical and follow-up information of 995 patients from Fujian Medical University Union Hospital(FMU) and Harbin Medical University Cancer Hospital(HMU).
+By default, these data are saved as xlsx format files in the `./experiments/Patients_Information/DataSets_995/` directory, where the data of patients with DFS less than 5 years are placed in `./experiments/Patients_Information/DataSets_995/class_1/`(in which, from FMU(1).xlsx to FMU(261).xlsx for FMU patients and from HMU(1).xlsx to HMU(96).xlsx for HMU patients) while the data of patients with DFS greater than 5 years are placed in
+`./experiments/ Patients_Information DataSets_995/class_2/` (in which, from FMU(1) .xlsx to FMU(470).xlsx for FMU patients and from HMU(1).xlsx to HMU(168).xlsx for HMU patients).
 # Source code
 The source code related to the training and evaluation of the IGNN and IGNNE models is deposited in the `./experiments` directory, and the source code provides the following content and methods:
 *	The framework to construct graph structures and generate specialized graph dataset from TACS coding, clinical and follow-up information of patients.